Nirmalraj10567/templerunvite/README.md

 Note: The backend enforces JWT auth and fine-grained permissions.
 Ensure your user has `member_entry` (full) to create members and `member_view` (view) to list them.
 See `server/backend.js` for the exact middleware wiring and `server/middlewares/auth.js` if additional auth helpers are used.

 # templerunvite

+build and zip it in cpanel

+cd "/Volumes/KANINFOTECH/templerunvite" && npm ci --no-audit --no-fund

+npm install --no-audit --no-fund

+npm run build

+cd dist && zip -r ../dist-cpanel.zip . -x "*.DS_Store" && cd .. && ls -lh dist-cpanel.zip | cat

+Built production bundle and created archive: dist-cpanel.zip (size ~1.2 MB) at the project root.
+Includes index.html, assets/, uploads/, robots.txt, placeholder.svg, and .htaccess.
+Deploy steps on cPanel:
+Upload dist-cpanel.zip to your target folder (public_html or a subfolder).
+Extract it so index.html, assets/, and .htaccess are in the same directory.
+If in a subfolder, ensure the folder is the site root for that domain/subdomai